+The estimated fair market value and the carrying value of the mortgage loan payable at December 31, 1996 were \$1,508,688 and \$1,423,492, respectively.
 The estimated fair market value and the carrying value of the mortgage loan payable at December 31, 1995 were \$1,600,859 and \$1,444,654, respectively.

+The fair values for the mortgage loan payable are estimated utilizing discounted cash flow analysis, using interest rates reflective of current market conditions and the risk characteristics of the loan.
 The fair market value exceeds the carrying value as a result of the current interest rate applied to discount cash flows being lower than the stated rate of the note.
-The activity in mortgage loans payable for the three year period ended December 31, 1995 is summarized in the table below:
+The activity in mortgage loans payable for the three year period ended December 31, 1996 is summarized in the table below.